BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 Note that in this case, we used `alview` directly on our `mydna` object - **not** on the `myalign` alignment object.
 This prints our alignment to the screen and it makes it immediately obvious where there are nucleotide polymorphisms in our data.
 You should note however that the `N` bases in the first sequence are bases which could not be called by the sequencing machine - they are not valid base calls.

-**NOTE** it is important that we clarify what we mean by alignment here.
-In this case, these sequences were read into R as an alignment already - meaning that each position in the sequences corresponds to one another.
+**NOTE** In this case, these sequences were read into R as an alignment already - meaning that each position in the sequences corresponds to one another.
 We did not actually align the sequences in R itself.

 ### Calculating basic sequence statistics